cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 ## Lesson learned
 In our context, we have to _"move fast and break things"_.
-Everything is a compromise and we aim make the best possible moves with the limited information and resources we have available at any given time.
+Everything is a compromise and we aim to make the best possible moves with the limited information and resources we have available at any given time.

 That said, this event highlighted some priorities that could at least help us to prevent similar issues in the future.